Sustainable Hydration: Your Guide to Using PATH Reusable Water Bottles in Nature and Camping

 With your PATH reusable water bottles at hand, you'll want to calculate how many bottles you'll need for your trip.
 PATH bottles come in different sizes, so choose the one that best fits your needs.
 For instance, if you're using a 500ml PATH bottle and aiming for 3 liters of water intake, you'll need to refill your bottle at least six times throughout the day.

 Remember, it's always better to overestimate your water needs.
 Having too much water is far better (and safer) than not having enough.
 Before you set off, prefill your bottles with clean water.
-If you're starting your trip without reusable bottles, you can pick up PATH bottles, which come prefilled with purified water; store locator here
+If you're starting your trip without reusable bottles, you can pick up PATH bottles, which come prefilled with purified water; store locator here.

 However, don't rely solely on prefilled bottles.
 It's essential to have a backup plan for refilling your bottles in nature, which is where the various water filtration methods come into play.
 By planning your hydration strategy in advance, you can ensure you'll always have access to safe, clean water on your adventure.